Let’s compare a white paper to a dessert soufflé.

 The partners went their separate ways.

-The two sponsors had unrealistic expectations about their chosen partner and planned event.
+The two sponsors had unrealistic expectations from their chosen partner and their planned event.

 There was no way any white paper was going to drive sales of this joint offering.